peanutbuttertoastt/CRWR2900-draft/draft.md

 I noticed there weren't many animals around us.
 They were all hiding away from even the few people around their homes.
 I then thought, maybe they were surrounding us, but underneath all of the rocks.
 Little creatures swirling around us underground.
 Such a cool thought.
 A rat-sized squirrel peeped out of a hole in a bunch of rocks.
 Not a squirrel, but something very similar.
 Almost like a hamster I had when I was nearly five years old.
 So cute.
 So wild.

-*the goal is to create a story from this.
-A (sort of) non-fiction piece about an experience I had up at the top of Joffre Lakes.
-I want to bring in elements from each of our outings - whether it be a clever thought or a cool image.
+The goal is to write a piece about an experience I had up at the top of Joffre Lakes.
+I am leaning more toward poetry at this point in time now, but I want to include and exerpt of narrative either at the beginning or the end.

+*ALSO I am not able to view my issues or create an issue for some reason..